SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 You can filter the RFI Content Proposals using the checkbox: “Show only RFI”.

 !!! note
     This feature is available to the TIP users that have the `INTHREAT_WRITE_REQUEST_FOR_INTELLIGENCE` permission.
-This permission will be delivered to all the SEKOIA.IO TIPs.
+This permission will be delivered to all SEKOIA.IO TIPs.